 - Community health, safety and security

-Risks for the business · Social licence to operate can be put at risk if appropriate Life and Fire Safety measures are not implemented.
+· Social licence to operate can be put at risk if appropriate Life and Fire Safety measures are not implemented.
 Failure to do so can also lead to claims from customers.

 · Indirect risks to communities can arise from increased numbers of job seekers or criminal elements moving into the area.